-The Fiscal Yeat 2017 to 2018 City of Frankfort Budget includes historic increases in funding for a Downtown Reinvestment Grant.
+The FY2019-20 City of Frankfort Budget includes historic increases in funding for a Downtown Reinvestment Grant.
 These new resources will help build, preserve and revitalize our downtown and increase the effectiveness of investments in Frankfort.
-The approved budget provides $100,000 in capital funds for downtown revitalization and investment made available for application by this Request for Proposals (RFP).
+The approved budget provides $50,000.00 in capital funds for downtown revitalization and investment made available for application by this Request for Proposals (RFP).

 This RFP describes the program to which you may apply and explains the process, including the method used to accept, evaluate and rate applications for funding.

-The Frankfort Downtown Reinvestment Grant is administered by the Planning and Zoning Department in conjunction with the Community Relations / Grants Department with recommendations from the Downtown Reinvestment Grant Committee.
-Contracts with the City of Frankfort provide funds to stimulate reinvestment in properties located within mixed-use commercial districts located in Frankfort's Central Business Historic District.
+The Frankfort Downtown Reinvestment Grant is administered by the Planning and Community Development Department in conjunction with the Community Relations/Grants Department with recommendations from the Downtown Reinvestment Grant Committee.
+Contracts with the City of Frankfort provide funds to stimulate reinvestment in properties located within mixed-use commercial districts located in Frankfort’s Central Business Historic District.
+(See attached map.)

 Downtown Frankfort has a number of empty and under-utilized buildings or lots and according to a recent review, there are nearly 25 vacant storefronts downtown.
 The City of Frankfort is seeking proposals from eligible applicants for the purpose of assisting with downtown revitalization efforts.
 The goal is to encourage a renovation of Downtown Frankfort to create an attractive environment for businesses, citizens and visitors.
-The grant will provide opportunities to stimulate reinvestment in mixed-use "downtown" buildings, vacant lots or neighborhoods in order to:
+This program will also serve as a catalyst to implement the Downtown Master Plan.
+The grant will provide opportunities to stimulate reinvestment in mixed-use “downtown" buildings, vacant lots or neighborhoods in order to:

-Section 2: Program Information & General Application Requirements
+Section 2: Program Information and General Application Requirements

-- Work begun prior to the April 2, 2018 application deadline are not eligible to be included in the project costs for determining grant amounts.
+• Work begun prior to the application deadline is not eligible to be included in the project costs for determining grant amounts.

 2.2 Administrative Funds